-And now my mother was dead, and I'd finally returned to New Forest, Washington.
+And now my mother was dead, and I’d finally returned to New Forest, Washington.
 But too little, too late.
 My aunt had been captured by Myst, and my cousin Rhiannon was terrified for her life.
-Myst holds the town in her icy grip, and she's out to spread her people through out the land, to conquer the vampires and use the magic-born and yummanii-the humans-as cattle.
+Myst holds the town in her icy grip, and she’s out to spread her people throughout the land, to conquer the vampires and use the magic-born and yummanii—the humans—as cattle.

-In a life long, long ago, I was Myst's daughter.
+In a past life long, long ago, I was Myst’s daughter.
 And Grieve had been my lover then, too.
-We'd defied our families to be together, rampaging through the bounty hunters and soldiers who sought for us.
-We'd hidden behind rock and tree, snared them in traps, and I'd torn them to shreds, reveling in the blood.
+We’d defied our families to be together, rampaging through the bounty hunters and soldiers who sought for us.
+We’d hidden behind rock and tree, snared them in traps, and I’d torn them to shreds, reveling in the blood.

-Grieve and I fought for our love, killed for our love, and-at the end-when we were cornered and couldn't escape-died for our love.
-We bound ourselves together forever with a potion designed to bring us back together again in another life.
+Grieve and I had fought for our love, killed for our love, and—at the end—when we were cornered and couldn’t escape—died for our love.
+We had bound ourselves together forever with a potion designed to bring us back together again in another life.

-Some of our allies have chosen to betray us, so once again, we're in hiding, on the run, fighting against overwhelming odds.
+Some of our allies have chosen to betray us, so we’re in hiding, on the run, fighting against overwhelming odds.
 Only this time, it will be different.
 Neither Myst nor the vampires will win.
 Grieve and I will weather the storm.
 We have no other option.

-Once we were inside, I flipped on a pale flashlight.
+Once we were inside, I flipped on a flashlight.
 The living room had survived the fire, with soot and smoke damage, but the weather was creeping in through the caved-in roof in the kitchen, and I shivered at the ravaged state of the room.
-Myst's people had been through here, that was apparent.
+Myst’s people had been through here, that much was apparent.
 The upholstered sofas were shredded as if by wild dogs.
-Holes marred the walls, the beautiful old antiques had been scratched and broken.
+Holes marred the walls, the beautiful old antiques scratched and broken.

 I sought for something to say, but there were no words.
-I was in a dark spot, and I didn't know the way out.
+I was in a dark spot, and I didn’t know the way out.
 Finally, I looked around the room.
 Everything seemed hopeless.
-But finally, a picture on the wall of Heather and Rhiannon spurred my tongue.
+But a picture on the wall of Heather and Rhiannon spurred my tongue.

 “Family memories.
 If you see any pictures…for Rhiannon…like that one…”

 He nodded, taking the picture off the wall, and then began to hunt through the sideboard on the opposite side of the room.
-After awhile, he moved out into the next room.
+After a while, he moved out into the next room.

 After a quick look-see, I just swept everything into the bag and then glanced at the piles on the floor surrounding the other upended drawers.
 Not much had been left intact, but there—a ring of keys.
 Not sure what they went to, I added them to the bag.

-Lannan had vanished, but after a moment he reappeared, carrying a large bag stuffed full of plastic bags and jars.
-"I found your herb stash.
-Thought these might be useful."
+Lannan had vanished, but after a moment he reappeared, carrying a large bag stuffed full of filled plastic bags and jars.
+“I found your herb stash.
+Thought these might be useful.”

 “What’s wrong?”
 Lannan was on instant alert, darting a look over his shoulder at the door.
 “Do you sense something?”